archilex/advanced-tables-docs/README.md

 - Choose from six different [themes](#themes)
 - Includes a [User Views Resource](#user-views-resource) so your admins can manage all user views
 - Users can make their User Views [publicly](#making-a-user-view-public) available to all users
+- Easily [create and export](#create-and-export-reports) reports from your customized views with [Excel Export](https://filamentphp.com/plugins/pxlrbt-excel)
 - Admins can create [global favorite views](#making-a-user-view-public) that will appear for all users
 - Powerful [policy integration](#authorization) gives you complete control
 - (New) Includes an [approval system](#approving-public-and-global-favorite-user-views-new) for User Views